openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Creating metadata
 """""""""""""""""

-This worksheet is designed to assist you in becoming more efficient and informed about documenting and archiving information relating to the planning, preparation, and management of remote sensing datasets and analysis, such as analyses conducted for forest inventory monitoring (e.g. REDD+ activities).
+This worksheet is designed to assist you in becoming more efficient and informed about documenting and archiving information relating to the planning, preparation, and management of remote sensing dataset and analysis, such as analyses conducted for forest inventory monitoring (e.g. REDD+ activities).

 Documentation and archiving remote sensing analysis methods ensures there is transparency and makes it easier to replicate or improve methods as programs increase in complexity and robustness.
 For more information on the good practice recommendations for documentation, archiving and reporting please refer to the 2006 IPCC Guidelines Vol. 1 Chp.
 6 Section 11.